 Frequently Asked Questions

-22. What types of exercise should I do?
+22. What types of exercise should I do, and how often?

 People with diabetes should

 - do aerobic activities, such as brisk walking, which use the body’s large muscles to make the heart beat faster.
 The large muscles are those of the upper and lower arms and legs and those that control head, shoulder, and hip movements.